BIMSBbioinfo/janggu/docs/tutorial.rst

 As a result, an hdf5 file and a bed file will be produced which contain the network predictions for each variant and the associated genomic loci.
-An illustration of the variant effect prediction is given in `influence attribution and variant effect prediction <https://github.com/BIMSBbioinfo/janggu/blob/master/src/examples/variant_effect_prediction.ipynb>`_.
+An illustration of the variant effect prediction in the notebook (see `variant effect prediction`_).

 Browse through the results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^